• Skip to primary navigation

 The real losers from all this are the public, though they little realise it until they try to find a legal aid firm.
 There is not much point in having legal rights, unless you can enforce them.
 And with the ever increasing complexity of the legal system, who can do this without the assistance of a trained lawyer?

-Filed Under: Chit chat Tagged With: legal aid, rant
+Filed Under: News and comment Tagged With: chitchat, legal aid, rant

 You should always get independent legal advice before taking any action.